Gchouchou/ox-confluence-html/README.md

 # Dependencies

+The backend is a modified version of `ox-html` depends on it.
 The exporter relies on the external program `curl` to export files and interact with confluence rest api.
 We could use `request.el` but I want to minimize dependencies in case of corporate restrictions.